aws-samples/org-visualiser/README.md

 If you have many accounts and OUs it might be hard to have a picture of it in your head.
 This tools helps build a visualisation

 ## __3. Example__
-Here is how a visualisation could look
+Here is how a visualisation could look.
+This is, of course, a very simple set up with 2 OUs and 4 accounts, but for orgs that have hundreds or thousands of accounts, this would help get a bird's eye view of how their accounts are structured.

 ![Visualisation Example](OrgStructureExample.png)

 ## __4. How to use it__